Will you get in? 2024 Eastern Chances Calculator | CampusReel

 Will I get into Eastern with a 1100 SAT score?

-Assuming you have the same GPA as an average admitted student, you have an N/A chance of getting accepted at Eastern Connecticut State University
+Assuming you have the same GPA as an average admitted student, you have an 60% chance of getting accepted at Eastern Kentucky University

 -